leomorelli/HiCONA/docs/_build/html/_sources/api_reference/preprocess.rst.txt

 The preprocessing module provides a set of functionalities to customize the default preprocessing from the package.
-It mainly provides a :class:`Flow` class and a set of preprocessing functions.
+It mainly provides a :class:`Flow` class and a set of preprocessing operations which can be added to it.

-The :class:`Flow` can be used to specify the filtering and normalization operations to be applied to the data (in an order sensitive manner); it can be created from scratch or by modifying a default one.
+The :class:`Flow` class can be used to specify the filtering and normalization operations to be applied to the data (in an order sensitive manner); it can be created from scratch or by modifying a default one.
 Moreover these objects can be saved and loaded for a later use.

-The package provides a set of filtering and normalization functions, namely those that are more likely to be used.
-Nevertheless, any function can be used as long as it satisfies the following conditions:
+The package provides some filtering and normalization operations, namely those that are more likely to be used.
+Support for custom operation is currently being worked on.

-- It must take an instance of the :class:`~hicona.HiconaTable` as its first argument.
-- All other arguments must be JSON-types.
-- It must return an iterable of ``pandas.DataFrame`` objects representing processed table chunks.

 Flow object